 SUBSTITUTION OR WAIVER OF COURSES

 The requirement for Physical Education may be waived upon the recommendation of the College Physician to the Provost for health reasons and by the Provost for extenuating circumstances.
-Health and Physical Education requirements may be waived for veterans if the veteran files a waiver, which is available from the Office of Records and Registration.
+Health and Physical Education requirements may be waived for veterans if the veteran files a waiver, which is available from the Registrar's Office.

 In the instance that a student presents exceptional capabilities in a particular area, and after consultation with their faculty advisor, a student may petition their department chair or division dean to substitute or waive a particular course requirement in a curriculum.
 In the instance that the request for course substitution or waiver pertains to any General Education requirement, the approval of the Provost will also be required.
 Either of these petitions must be documented by completing the Substitution or Waiver Form.

 In addition, the department chair or division dean may waive course requirements because of extenuating circumstances (misadvisement and course cancellations).
 In such instances, however, an appropriate course must be substituted.

 In all cases, the minimum number of credits for graduation must be met.

 WITHDRAWAL FROM COLLEGE AND LEAVES OF ABSENCE